MG Software.

 Variations

-Best for: Ideal for enterprise projects with formal governance where monthly steering committee meetings are held with management.
+Best for: Suited for projects with formal governance structures where steering committee members make regular decisions about scope, budget and priority.

 How to use